codatio/codat-docs/docs/using-the-api/custom-data.md

 :::caution Check your configuration values!

 Codat does not validate any of the values you enter in the configuration request.
-If you misspell values or don't specify the full API routes, you will receive a fetch error when trying to pull the custom data type later.
+If you misspell values or don't specify the full API routes, you will receive a fetch error when trying to read the custom data type later.

 Refer to the platform's own API documentation to make sure you are using the correct endpoint, route, and field names.